Call4Cloud | MMP-C | Autopilot | Device Preparation

 set the mdm authority to Intune

 But within this tenant, no orange banner was shown.
-The possibility to configure it within the Azure Ad portal and open Intune is obviously gone, as this old Intune Azure portal is depreciated.
+The possibility of enabling it to be configured within the Entra Portal and open Intune is obviously gone, as this old Portal is depreciated.
+Let’s take a look at some options to fix it

 # Connecten naar msgraph (install-module microsoft.graph.intune)